List of longest-serving members of the Parliament of India

 Atal Bihari Vajpayee, India's longest-ever serving Member of Parliament (tenure of 50 years, 3 months and 23 days), and also the longest-serving Lok Sabha MP (40 years, 6 months and 15 days in that house).

 Vijaya Raje Scindia, the longest-serving female member of the Parliament of India (36 years, 6 months and 19 days).

 Najma Heptulla, the longest-serving Rajya Sabha MP (34 years, 2 months and 29 days).

 The following is a list of the longest-serving members of the Parliament of India with overall tenures in office totaling at least 30 years.
 The present bicameral Parliament is a continuation of the unicameral Provisional Parliament established on 26 January 1950.
-Parliamentarians with service in the Provisional Parliament of India (26 January 1950–5 March 1952), the Lok Sabha and the Rajya Sabha (from 1952) are included.
+Parliamentarians with service in the Provisional Parliament of India (26 January 1950–5 March 1952), the Rajya Sabha and the Lok Sabha (from 1952) are included.

 Tenures begin from the date the respective member initially took their oath or affirmation of office, and end with either the dissolution date of that Lok Sabha or with the date the member vacated their seat.
 If two members have tenures of identical length, they are ranked by seniority in the order they took their seats in a given chamber, where applicable.
 Unless otherwise referenced, dates are from the official websites and records of the respective parliamentary debates.